gmalim/NBA_analysis/README_MVP.md

 	- *Decision Tree Regressor*
 	- *Random Forest Regressor*
 	- *Extra Randomized Trees Regressor*
+	- *Adaptive Boosted (AdaBoost) Decision Tree Regressor*
 	- *Gradient Boosted Decision Tree Regressor*
-	- *Adaptive Boosted (AdaBoost) Decision Tree Regressor*
 	- *Extreme Gradient Boosted (XGBoost) Decision Tree Regressor*
-- Hyper-parameter tuning and instantiation of all models.
+- Hyper-parameter selection and instantiation of all models.

 ### 5. Cross-validation

 - All regressors are cross-validated by using training data and the *LeaveOneGroupOut* cross-validation scheme, where a group is defined as a single NBA season.
-- Validation curves are visualized.
+- Validation curves are calculated and visualized.
 - Regression metrics are calculated and listed for all models.
 - Feature importances for Decision Tree ensemble models (e.g. Random Forest) are calculated and listed for all CV groups.